-Every full-time graduate student we admit is guaranteed financial support for the prescribed duration of the program.
+Every full-time graduate student admitted to one of our programs is guaranteed financial assistance for the prescribed duration of the program.
 This support fully covers tuition, fees, and health insurance, as well as funds for living expenses.
 Domestic and international admitted students have equal access to the full funding package.
 Students are also eligible for up to $1,600 per year in departmental travel funding to present their research at conferences and workshops (more travel funding available through SGS; see below).